Friday, November 30, 2012

 So much fun doing Helen at CrossFit Amundson

-with the Ceo/Founder of RX STAR, Aly Willier
+with the Ceo/Founder of RX STAR, Aly Willier.

 Aly coached us through Helen, using goal setting